-Toyama ryu (戸山流) is a Japanese sword form that was developed in 1925 for Japanese military training.
-Earlier Twentieth century warfare still entailed close quarters combat.
-This military iai system was deployed to train Japanese army officers in the use of the katana or Japanese sword in combat.
+Toyama Ryu (戸山流) is a sword art style developed for Japanese military training in 1925.
+Earlier Twentieth-century warfare still entailed close-quarters combat.
+This Japanese sword art system was designed to prepare army officers to effectively use their sword in combat.

-The distinguishing elements of Toyama ryu as an iai art is that it applies practical techniques for sword combat, is practiced entirely in a standing position and it employs tameshigiri or test cutting.
+The distinguishing elements of the Toyama Ryu art form are practical applications of techniques for sword combat practiced entirely in a standing position, including tameshigiri (test cutting).

 EQUIPMENT AND UNIFORM

-A new student will usually spend the first 3 to 6 months working on the basics or kihon.
+A new student will usually spend the first 3 months working on the basics (kihon).
 The practitioner will learn how to properly draw a sword (batto), perform various cutting motions and re-sheath the sword (noto).

-Tameshigiri is used to test and enhance the practitioner’s ability to cut a target using a shinken or a sharp Japanese sword.
-The cuts are evaluated on the precise angles, distance between cuts, accuracy of the placement and form of the practitioner.
-The targets are tatami mat covers which are sheets of woven straw.
+Tameshigiri (test cutting) is used to enhance and test the practitioner’s ability to slice through a target by using a shinken (sharp Japanese sword).
+The swordsman’s cuts are evaluated on the precise angles and distance between the cuts, accuracy, and the practitioner's form.
+The targets used are rolled sheets of woven straw tatami.

 ABOUT THE GENBUKAN DOJO